kamilazdybal/PCAfold/docs/user/data-preprocessing.rst

 Data preprocessing
 ##################

-``preprocess`` module can be used for performing data pre-processing including centering and scaling, outlier detection and removal, data clustering and data sampling.
+The ``preprocess`` module can be used for performing data pre-processing including centering and scaling, outlier detection and removal, kernel density weighting of data sets, data clustering and data sampling.

 .. note:: The format for the user-supplied input data matrix :math:`\mathbf{X} \in \mathbb{R}^{N \times Q}` common to all modules is that